Korilakkuma/ArtCanvas/README.md

 #### Select

-    var layerNumber = 0;  //This value is number between 0 and (the number of layers - 1)
+    var layerNumber = 0;  // This value is number between 0 and (the number of layers - 1)

     artCanvas.selectLayer(layerNumber);